 - Adult guests are responsible for the supervision of their children at all times.

-- No food or drinks in the exhibits.
+- No food in the exhibits.
 No smoking/vaping on the Museum campus, including Joy Park.

 - Shoes are required in the Museum (except designated indoor spaces and certain parts of Joy Park).